tarantool/doc/doc/reference/reference_sql/sql.rst

 These routines are executed on the server, which is the principal advantage of pure-SQL stored procedures.

 (3) There are some options that are implemented in NoSQL that are not (yet) implemented in SQL.
-For example you can use NoSQL to change an index type to 'hash', and to deny access to users named 'guest'.
+For example you can use NoSQL to change an index option, and to deny access to users named 'guest'.

 (4) System spaces such as _space and _index can be accessed with SQL SELECT statements.
 This is not quite the same as an information_schema, but it does mean that you can use SQL to access the database's metadata catalog.

 Fields in NoSQL spaces can be accessed with SQL if and only if they are scalar and are defined in format clauses.
-Indexes of NoSQL spaces will be used with SQL if and only if they are TREE or HASH indexes.
+Indexes of NoSQL spaces will be used with SQL if and only if they are TREE indexes.

 **Relational Databases**